 We look forward to seeing you at the Lewis & Clark Exploratory Center!
 We are open to the public Fridays and Saturdays from 10 to 4, Tuesday through Thursday 1 to 4, and by reservation at other times.
 We also have special events throughout the year.
-Note: We will be closed for a conference September 29 and 30, 2017.
+Last admission is one hour before closing.